What are the Legal Defenses to Perjury in California?

 - There is insufficient evidence against you.

 Have you been charged with perjury in California?
-If so, you should not hesitate to get in touch with the San Diego criminal attorney at JD Law as soon as possible.
+If so, you should not hesitate to get in touch with the San Diego fraud lawyer at JD Law as soon as possible.
 When you contact our firm at (760) 630-2000, we can get started on reviewing the facts of your case and building an effective legal strategy on your behalf, so there is no reason why you should wait any longer to take action in the interest of your defense.
 Call today to learn more!

 Don’t Waste Any Time!